 Higher interest rates increase financial expense for borrowers and may strain their ability to meet their debt obligations.
 Moreover, any rate increase that is sharper or more rapid than expected could threaten economic growth in the European Union, the United States and elsewhere.
 These effects could test the resilience of the BNPP Group's loan and bond portfolios, which could lead to an increase in doubtful loans and defaults.
-More generally, the end of accommodating monetary policies, in particular by the US Federal Reserve and the ECB, has led, and could continue to lead, to sharp corrections in certain markets or assets (e.g., non-investment grade corporate and sovereign borrowers, certain sectors of equities and real estate, particularly commercial, and leveraged finance that particularly benefitted from the prolonged period of low interest rates and high liquidity and adversely affect market participants).
-For example, in early 2024, the commercial real estate crisis affected the share prices of many US regional banks, as well as the financial condition of some major real estate developers.
-More generally, such corrections could potentially be contagious to financial markets generally, including by the effect of substantially increased volatility and heightened investor mistrust, generally or in relation to certain sectors, including the banking sector due to its exposure to the commercial real estate market or other sectors particularly affected by rising interest rates.
-The BNPP Group's operations could as a result be significantly disrupted with a consequential material adverse effect on its business, results of operations and financial condition."
+More generally, the ending of accommodative monetary policies, in particular by the US Federal Reserve and the ECB, may lead to severe corrections in certain markets or assets (e.g., non-investment grade corporate and sovereign borrowers, certain sectors of equities and real estate, particularly commercial, and leveraged finance) that particularly benefitted from a prolonged low interest rates and a high liquidity environment and adversely impact the market participants.
+Such corrections could potentially be contagious to financial markets generally, including through substantially increased volatility.
+The BNPP Group's operations could as a result be significantly disrupted, and, consequently, its business, results of operations and financial condition could experience a material adverse effect.

-16. In Chapter 1 RISK FACTORS, the text under the header 1.5.3 Risks regarding political, macroeconomic or financial changes in the countries and regions where BNPP Group operates shall be deleted and replaced as follows:
+1.5.3 Risks regarding political, macroeconomic or financial changes in the countries and regions where BNPP Group operates

-"The BNPP Group monitors country risk and takes it into account in the fair value adjustments and cost of risk recorded in its consolidated financial statements.
-However, a significant change in political or macroeconomic environments, may require it to record additional charges or to incur losses beyond the amounts previously written down in its consolidated financial statements.
+The BNPP Group monitors country risk and takes it into account in the fair value adjustments and cost of risk recorded in its financial statements.
+However, a significant change in political or macroeconomic environments, may require it to record additional charges or to incur losses beyond the amounts previously written down in its financial statements.
 In addition, factors specific to a country or region in which the BNPP Group operates could make it difficult for it to carry out its business and lead to losses or impairment of assets.

-At 31 December 2023, the BNPP Group's loan portfolio consisted of receivables from borrowers located in France (33%), Belgium and Luxembourg (16%), Italy (10%), other European countries (21%), North America (9%), Asia (6%) and the rest of the world (5%).
-Adverse economic, political or regulatory conditions that particularly affect these countries and regions would have a significant impact on the BNPP Group.
-For example, the introduction by the Polish government in July 2022 of a law allowing borrowers under mortgage loans, generally at variable rates, to suspend payments for eight months in the 2022-2024 period led the BNPP Group (operating in Poland through BNP Paribas Bank Polska) to record an exceptional negative impact of EUR 204 million in the third quarter of 2022.
-As another example, hyperinflation in Türkiye negatively affected the 2023 results of the BNPP Group.
-Moreover, the BNPP Group has significant exposures in countries outside the OECD, which are subject to risks that include political instability, unpredictable regulation and taxation, expropriation and other risks that are less present in more developed economies.
+At 31 December 2022, the BNPP Group's loan portfolio consisted of receivables from borrowers located in France (33%), Belgium and Luxembourg (15%), Italy (9%), other European countries (19%), North America, including Bank of the West (13%), Asia (6%) and the rest of the world (5%).
+Adverse economic or regulatory conditions that particularly affect these countries and regions would have a significant impact on the BNPP Group.
+For example, the introduction by the Polish government in July 2022 of a law allowing borrowers under mortgage loans, generally at variable rates, to suspend their payments for eight months in the 2022-2024 period led the Group (operating in Poland through BNP Paribas Bank Polska) to record an exceptional negative impact in the third quarter of 2022 of EUR 204 million.
+In addition, the BNPP Group has significant exposures in countries outside the OECD, which are subject to risks that include political instability, unpredictable regulation and taxation, expropriation and other risks that are less present in more developed economies.